 Electrolysis is a cosmetic treatment for permanent hair removal, and can be used on the face and the body.
 One of the oldest permanent hair-removal options, today's electrolysis methods use heat or chemical energy to destroy hair.

 During electrolysis, each individual hair is treated by inserting a very small metal probe into every follicle, zapping it with heat or chemical energy, and then removing the hair with a tweezers.

 Proper insertion of the probe does not puncture the skin.
 Electricity is delivered to the follicle through the probe, which causes localized damage to the areas that generate hairs.
-This process destroys the hair growth tissue.
-Therefore, the regenerative ability of the hair follicle is permanently eliminated.
+This process destroys the hair growth tissue, and the regenerative ability of the hair follicle is permanently gone.

 Was this guide helpful?
 Thanks for your feedback

 Still have questions about Electrolysis?
 Ask a doctor.